KevinMarquette/kevinmarquette.github.io/_posts/2017-05-12-Powershell-Plaster-adventures-in.md

     pages:
     ...

-Now that I have information on the GitHub repo, I could add refferences to that in other documents.
+Now that I have information on the GitHub repo, I could add references to that in other documents.

 # Wrapping it all up